apache/servicecomb-website/_posts/2017-09-13-saga-background.md

 hotel reservation, and payment.

 ![Transactions]({{ site.url }}{{ site.baseurl }}/assets/images/saga.transactions.png){: .align-center}

+Saga is also described in [Chris Richardson](http://www.chrisrichardson.net/)\'s article: [Pattern: Saga](http://microservices.io/patterns/data/saga.html).
+>Chris Richardson is an experienced software architect, author of POJOs in Action and the creator of the original CloudFoundry.com.
+[3]

+Caitie McCaffrey also showed how she applied saga pattern in [Halo 4](https://en.wikipedia.org/wiki/Halo_4) by Microsoft in [her talk](https://www.youtube.com/watch?v=xDuwrtwYHu8).

 ### How Saga Works
 >The transactions in a saga are related to each other and should be executed as a (non-atomic) unit.
 Any partial executions